camunda/camunda-docs-cawemo/content/technical-guide/third-party-libraries/iam/iam-utility.md

 ---

-This section covers third party libraries used by the Camunda IAM utility.
+This section covers third-party libraries used by the Camunda IAM utility.
 All of these libraries are required for core functionality.

 * [@types/color-name@1.1.1](https://github.com/DefinitelyTyped/DefinitelyTyped) (MIT)